KartuzGupta/Chat-App/README.md

 ```
 ## Contribution

+-For contributing to the project, you can comment on the issues and get them assigned.
+-Once you are assigned the issue, give some update within 7 days so that we know that you are still working on it otherwise it will be assigned to some other person.
-For contributing to the project, you can comment on the issues and get them assigned.
-For any queries or suggestions, you can join the discord server and we can discuss there.\n
+-For any queries or suggestions, you can join the discord server and we can discuss there.
-Link to discord server - https://discord.gg/QZ3nRdVf
+-Link to discord server - https://discord.gg/QZ3nRdVf

 Happy Development :)